-Leveraging fuel tank capacity with fuel purchase data can help your fleet crack down on instances of fleet skimming—a difficult to detect form of fraud that replaces a credit card scanner with a skimming device that electronically captures cardholder data.
+These insights can also indicate instances of fleet skimming—a form of fraud that replaces a credit card scanner with a skimming device that electronically captures cardholder data.

-Look for a telematics solution that flags unauthorized purchases caused by skimming and can notify you for other types of fraudulent fuel activity.
-With GPS location data, for example, you can easily prove a purchase was fraudulent if you see a fuel transaction made in a location a vehicle was never in.
+Look for a telematics solution that flags unauthorized purchases, caused by misuse, theft, fraud, or other types of fraudulent fuel activity.
+With GPS location data that integrates with fuel card purchase data, for example, you can easily prove a purchase was fraudulent if you see a fuel transaction made in a location a vehicle was never in.

 Additional cases of fuel theft can be flagged through telematics with alerts that automatically notify you when fuel level decreases by a predetermined percentage in a certain amount of time—something that can be hugely valuable in understanding whether theft took place.
 If, for example, the amount of gas pumped into your vehicle at one time exceeds the capacity of your tank, it could be a case of fuel theft.

 3. Monitor DEF (Diesel Exhaust Fuel) levels to refuel more efficiently